RonDallas/DoomRPG-PandSum/README.md

 ## Manual Installing

-- [GZDoom v4.11.3](https://forum.zdoom.org/viewtopic.php?t=78393) is required to play this mod.
+- GZDoom versions 4.6.0 - 4.11.3 can be used to play this mod.
+  - **DoomRL Arsenal Extended requires GZDoom v4.8.2 or higher.**

 - LZDoom v3.88b or higher.
 - Delta Touch (Android) v5.1 or higher (includes the above versions or higher).